Tiwari666/Deep_Learning/README.md

 Optimization algorithms, such as gradient descent, are used to adjust the weights and biases iteratively during training to minimize the loss.

+# Note: Dropout is a regularization technique used to prevent overfitting in neural networks by randomly dropping out (setting to zero) a fraction of neurons during training.

 Gradient descent is an optimization algorithm which is commonly-used to train machine learning models and neural networks.